jmaldon97/nlp-resource-finder-v2/README.md

 ### 🔍 Search + AI Results
 Users can search naturally using phrases like:

-> “housing help for LGBTQ youth in St. Louis”
+> “mental health help for LGBTQ youth in St. Louis”

 The AI interpretation layer converts natural language into structured database filters before querying the database.